acritelli/aws-labs/lab_7_create_elb.md

 # Lab 7: Create an Elastic Load Balancer

-Now that we have deployed an auto scaling group to contain our public instances, we can place an Elastic Load Balancer (ELB) in front of our publicly accessible instances.
+Now that we have deployed an auto scaling group to contain our public instances, we can place an Elastic Load Balancer (ELB) in front of these public instances.
 This will allow for better traffic distribution across the group of public instances.
 Additionally, it provides for a much better user experience: an ELB can have a single DNS name, instead of having to manually navigate to the address of individual instances within the ASG.

 **Estimated time to complete:** 45 minutes